rmalbrecht/VaillantCloud/README.md

 Please read the [Wiki](https://github.com/rmalbrecht/VaillantCloud/wiki) !

 # Vaillant Load Limits
 To protect their API Vaillant has employed load limits.
-While the exact limits are unknown, the more app-installtions you have and the more often Home Assistant polls the information, the faster you will hit the limit.
-Nothing can be done here.
+While the exact limits are unknown, the more app-installtions you have and the more often Home Assistant polls the information, the faster you will hit the limits.
+There is nothing, the integration can do here: you have to reduce your calls.
 Vaillant might just decline the API calls, or might even ban your whole account.
 You have been warned!